 • DURABLE EXAM READY - Non-slip hard case and rounded keys built for intense study sessions and exams.

-• MEMORY MATH CATALOG - Store 9 variables and access 87 constants & conversions for seamless workflow.
+• MEMORY MATH CATALOG - Store up to 9 variables and access 87 constants & conversions instantly.

-• 540 ADVANCED FUNCTIONS - From numeric calculus to matrix solving, master complex problems effortlessly.
+• 540 ADVANCED FUNCTIONS - From numeric calculus to matrix solving, master complex problems with ease.

 • NATURAL TEXTBOOK DISPLAY - See equations exactly as in your textbooks—no more guesswork or errors.

-The Casio fx-991CW is a solar-powered advanced scientific calculator featuring a high-resolution 4-tone display and natural textbook view for clear, error-free calculations.
-With over 540 functions including numeric calculus and matrix operations, plus memory storage and QR code graphing, it’s engineered for professionals and students in engineering, science, and exams.
+The Casio fx-991CW is a solar-powered advanced scientific calculator featuring a high-resolution 4-tone natural textbook display, over 540 functions including numeric calculus and matrix operations, memory storage for 9 variables, and QR code functionality for graphing.
+Designed for engineering, science, and exam use, it combines durability with cutting-edge tech to boost accuracy and efficiency.

 Specifications